Choate Investment Advisors Sells 9,000 Shares of Invesco Advantage Municipal Income Trust II (NYSEAMERICAN:VKI)

 Choate Investment Advisors decreased its position in Invesco Advantage Municipal Income Trust II (NYSEAMERICAN:VKI – Free Report) by 31.2% during the 2nd quarter, HoldingsChannel reports.
 The fund owned 19,814 shares of the financial services provider’s stock after selling 9,000 shares during the quarter.
 Choate Investment Advisors’ holdings in Invesco Advantage Municipal Income Trust II were worth $167,000 as of its most recent SEC filing.

 Other institutional investors have also recently bought and sold shares of the company.
 US Bancorp DE increased its position in shares of Invesco Advantage Municipal Income Trust II by 88.5% during the 1st quarter.
 US Bancorp DE now owns 3,194 shares of the financial services provider’s stock worth $28,000 after purchasing an additional 1,500 shares during the last quarter.
 GPS Wealth Strategies Group LLC acquired a new position in shares of Invesco Advantage Municipal Income Trust II during the 1st quarter worth approximately $73,000.
 Nomura Holdings Inc. acquired a new position in shares of Invesco Advantage Municipal Income Trust II during the 1st quarter worth approximately $89,000.
-Creative Planning acquired a new position in shares of Invesco Advantage Municipal Income Trust II during the 2nd quarter worth approximately $105,000.
-Finally, Integrated Wealth Concepts LLC increased its position in shares of Invesco Advantage Municipal Income Trust II by 18.0% during the 1st quarter.
-Integrated Wealth Concepts LLC now owns 13,100 shares of the financial services provider’s stock worth $137,000 after purchasing an additional 2,000 shares during the last quarter.
+Creative Planning acquired a new position in Invesco Advantage Municipal Income Trust II in the 2nd quarter valued at $105,000.
+Finally, Integrated Wealth Concepts LLC grew its holdings in Invesco Advantage Municipal Income Trust II by 18.0% in the 1st quarter.
+Integrated Wealth Concepts LLC now owns 13,100 shares of the financial services provider’s stock valued at $137,000 after buying an additional 2,000 shares in the last quarter.
 Institutional investors own 20.99% of the company’s stock.

 Invesco Advantage Municipal Income Trust II Announces Dividend